 When rolling out a transactional customer feedback process such as Net Promoter you need a corporate governance process that will deliver success.
-Best practice experience suggest that two critical groups are needed: Steering Committee and Process Team.
-Below we will discuss the role of each.
+Best practice experience suggest two critical groups are needed: Steering Committee and Process Team.

 During the rollout phase this team might meet on a two-weekly or monthly basis but longer term will normally meet on a two-monthly or quarterly basis.
 They are an approval and oversight group not an operational group.